The aims of the module

 In order to be eligible, you also have to:

-The advanced character of the lectures, the assignments and the discussions presume that the participants possess a certain knowledgeability of – and experience of - working with e-government or e-services.
-Otherwise, they should show an advanced interest in discussing e-government as an enabler in addressing challenges of transparency, equality, effectiveness and resilience in a more sustainable public administration.
+The advanced character of the lectures, the assignments and the discussions presume that the participants possess a certain knowledgeability of – and experience of – working with digital government or digital services.
+Otherwise, they should show an advanced interest in discussing digital government as an enabler in addressing challenges of democracy, transparency, equality, effectiveness, and resilience in a more sustainable public administration.
 They should also express an intention to apply the acquired learning and experience in their activities back home.